falconsmilie/phospy/.github/CONTRIBUTING.md

 - `pre-commit`
 - non-parity tests
 - parity tests against committed fixtures
+- build validation for distributable packages

-If you intentionally change fixture-producing behaviour, regenerate the affected fixtures and explain the change clearly in the pull request.
+If you intentionally change fixture-producing behaviour, regenerate the affected fixtures and explain the contract change clearly in the pull request.

-## Package Layout
+## Package layout

 PhosPy is organised by domain capability first.
 Put new code in the package that owns the behaviour instead of adding new root-level modules.